LaiTheTrung/Neural-Network-Tutorial-from-numpy-to-tensorflow-pytorch/1. Introduction to Machine Learning/Readme.md

 Don't forget the Weight_Intialize, Add_bias, ForwardPro, BackwardPro, Loss, activation_function is the mandatory of Neural Net.

-than build a train function with input is number of epochs and learning rate, when you call NeuralNet().train() it start to training your model.
+Then you should build a train function with input is number of epochs and learning rate, when you call NeuralNet().train() it start to training your model.

-build a test function to do the testing on your testing set
+Finally, build a test function to do the testing on your testing set

+I leave the example for reference in the notbook:S

 If you finsih all the things,:partying_face: congratulation :hugs: :100: You're cool :cowboy_hat_face: